 The overall average matrix score (i.e., the average of all item scores for all evaluators) was 2.82

-Exercise evaluator scores and comments for each matrix item, as well as comments on the technology as a whole, are in Appendix A.
+Exercise evaluator scores and comments for each matrix item, as well as comments on the technology as a whole, are available in the full report.

 5. Exercise Evaluator Overall Comments